-Editor’s note: This week we tackle the never-ending debate over what is called, in journalese, the “nut graf” — that so-what paragraph or section that pulls out of the news or narrative to provide context and significance.
+Editor’s note: We’re looking the never-ending debate over what is called, in journalese, the “nut graf” — that so-what paragraph or section that pulls out of the news or narrative to provide context and significance.
 In this post, veteran writer and story coach Chip Scanlan weighs in.
 I counter with a perspective on the myriad ways to employ the elements of the summary nut.
 We close (for now) with a “nutcracker suite” from more than 20 top journalists.

 When the multi-media package “Snow Fall: The Avalanche at Tunnel Creek” appeared in The New York Times in December, 2012, it was heralded as one of the most innovative newspaper narratives in recent times.
 It won a slew of prizes, including the Pulitzer Prize for feature writing and a Peabody Award for digital storytelling, and was acclaimed as a “break point in online journalism.”